McGranahanLab/Noncoding_drivers_Nextflow/README.md

 ## Inventory tables
 ### Patients inventory table
-The patient inventory table is a comma-separated file that contains detailed information about all participants (patients) in the cohort, including ID, tumor subtype, path to the mutation table, and other relevant data.
+The patient inventory table is a comma-separated file that contains detailed information about all participants (patients) in the cohorts, including ID, tumor subtype, path to the mutation table, and other relevant data.
 This table is also used to define specific cohorts of participants for further analysis, i.e. adenocarcinomas, squamous cell carcinomas, pan-cancer, etc. As parallelisation is ensured by the pipeline architecture as well as by Nextflow itself, there is no need to have separate patient inventory tables for each tumor subtype.

 The table below provides an example of a patient inventory table.